tsamsonWA/nodejs-cloudant/README.md

 ### Initialization

-To use Cloudant, require this package in your code, and run the function with your account name and password.
+To use Cloudant, `require('cloudant')` in your code.
+That will return the initialization function.
+Run that function, passing your account name and password, and a callback.
 (And see the [security note](#security-note) about placing your password into your source code.

 ~~~ js
 var Cloudant = require('cloudant')